andrewbidylo/cash-flow/README.md

 ## Getting Started

-- Install all dependencies (using the `npm install` command).
+- Install all dependencies for client and server (using the `npm install` command).
-- Start the web server using the `npm dev run ` command.
+- Start the client and web server using the `npm dev run ` command.
 The app will be served at <http://localhost:5173/>.